cbrown5/cbrown5.github.io/_posts/2016-04-14-fiji-ecosystem-services.md

 </p>
 </div>

 Reef ecosystems can be impacted by cyclones.
-The impacts can be direct, for instance the cyclone can tear up the reef, but also indirect.
+The impacts can be direct, for instance the cyclone can tear up the reef.
+Impacts of cyclones can also be indirect.
 Heavy rainfall on land carries sediment and pollutants into rivers which then flow out to sea.
 The turbid waters can smother corals, killing them.
 Fish in turn depend on the coral habitat, so the whole ecosystem may be affected.

 The Wildlife Conservation Society is working in Fiji and has a strong partnership with government.
 They have been working to ensure that the assessment of the cyclones's damage includes lost ecosystem services.